-Mindful people don’t gulp their food down in front of the TV watching Netflix.
+Mindful people don’t gulp their food down in front of the TV marathoning their favorite show.
 They’ll sit at the kitchen table, with their family, and notice the taste of the food in their mouth.
 They’ll eat one thing at a time to taste the specific flavors of their food.
 Then, they’ll pair different items together to notice the flavors of two combined items to study the taste of that.
 They’ll mindfully chew their food for about 30 bites to ensure that it’ll be digested well.
 Doing this might make the meal a bit longer than not eating mindfully.
 However, you’ll notice that you’ll enjoy your meal more.
 Sometimes at lunch, you might experience that you don’t have anyone to eat lunch with.
-When that happens, I use it as an opportunity to practice mindful eating with full concentration.
-And it instantly makes the fear of eating alone go away since my focus is on my meal instead of my insecurities.
+When that happens, use it as an opportunity to practice mindful eating with full concentration.
+And it instantly makes the fear of eating alone go away since your focus is on your meal instead of my insecurities.

 3. They Meditate

 Mindful people practice meditation.
-The meditation practice is mainly just a dress rehearsal for the real-world event.
+The mindfulness meditation practice is mainly just a dress rehearsal for the real-world event.
 For example, you might find that sometimes you explode in a rage when someone does something that annoys or frustrates you.
-What a meditation practice does for a mindful person is simply helping the person recognize that the anger is arising before the explosion so that they can better handle their big emotions.
+What a meditation practice does for a mindful person is simply helping the person recognize that the anger is arising before the explosion so that they can better control their emotions.
 Meditation isn’t just a one-time cure to try when you feel angry.
-The meditation practice should be daily so that during the day when things go wrong, you’re better equipped to handle the situation in a calm way.
+The meditation practice should be daily so that during the day when things go wrong, you’re better equipped to handle the situation with a calm mind.
 Mindful people understand how meditation reduces stress and are aware of their thoughts, feelings, and troubles before they grow bigger, which helps them stay calm.

 Mindful people are great listeners.
 Most of the time, the average person listens to respond.
 So you might find that you’re thinking what you’re going to say before the person even finishes speaking.
 However, a mindful person isn’t listening just so that they can respond.
 Mindful people listen to hear what is being said.
 And sometimes what’s being said isn’t only spoken in words.
 You also need to know how to read between the lines.
 If someone says they’re okay, you might study their body language and listen to their tone to know that they’re not okay.
 Mindful people also realize that not everything that is said needs a response or advice to be communicated.
 A simple communication practice that a mindful person might do is mirror what is spoken to help ensure that they’ve fully heard what’s been discussed.